6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 Generally, brake pads will last you for 30,000-35,000 miles of metropolitan driving.
 If you are heavy on highway driving, your pads may last up to 70,000 miles.
 Automotive professionals recommend you have your brakes inspected every 20,000 to 30,000 miles, which generally coincides with your oil change.

-A new brake pad is 10-12 millimeters thick and during it's lifetime will wear down.
-It's time to change your pads once you've reached 3-4 millimeters.
+A new brake pad is 10-12 millimeters thick and during its lifetime will wear down.
+It’s time to change your pads once you’ve reached 3-4 millimeters.
 Some vehicles have a brake light warning symbol which may illuminate on the dashboard, if you see this, it is immediately necessary to get the brakes looked at by an auto tech.

 A warped rotor means the rotor surface is uneven.
 Your rotors will warp from regular wear, and will increase from towing heavy loads, and slamming the brakes often.
 The heat generated from your pads is what causes the metal on the rotors to warp.